-- Use engineering principles and technical knowledge together with current tools and techniques to solve engineering problems. - Apply math tools and methods to find the right answers for engineering problems. - Use critical thinking to develop appropriate engineering solutions. - Conduct reviews and suggest ways to improve plans and processes. - Consider how society, culture, and the environment are affected by engineering solutions; follow the professional rules and ethics set by Engineers Australia. - Communicate clearly, whether you're explaining to experts or non-experts. - Work well independently or in a team to achieve common goals.
+- Use engineering principles and technical knowledge together with current tools and techniques to solve engineering problems. - Apply math tools and methods to achieve appropriate solutions for engineering problems. - Use critical thinking to develop appropriate engineering solutions. - Conduct reviews and suggest ways to improve plans and processes. - Demonstrate an awareness of social, cultural and environmental issues when solving engineering problems and abide by the professional and ethical requirements mandated by Engineers Australia. - Communicate technical information in writing and drawings to both technical and non-technical audiences. - Collaborate and contribute effectively as both a team leader and a team member to achieve team goals.